Degree

 How Do I Know if This Program Is Right for Me?

-The Traditional Four-Year program is designed for the student who has completed high school level education.
+The traditional four-year program is designed for the student who has completed high school level education.
 Students in this program complete Ashland University core coursework in the first two academic years and begin clinical nursing coursework in their junior year.

 Image